jpatrick1285/bws-example-project/README.md

 First, clone the repository onto your local machine and install the project dependencies by running `composer install`.
 If installing on a production environment, run `yarn install --production`.
 Otherwise, run `yarn`.

-Then `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments and optionally install:
+Then `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments. *When asked if you want to install, say no.

     cd PATH
     ./craft setup

-Next, run `./craft install` to run the craft installation scripts.

 Then, run the `nys-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:

     ./nys-setup

+Next, run `./craft install` to run the craft installation scripts.

 Finally, open `.env.sh`, and change the `LOCAL_BACKUPS_PATH` variable from "REPLACE_ME" to this: